 Office of Health Equity (OHE)

 In 2017, OHE received the Association of Community Cancer Centers’ prestigious “Innovator Award” in recognition of their successful community engagement and outreach endeavors over the years to increase the community’s awareness, knowledge, understanding, as well as the importance of engagement in clinical trials and research from a health equity perspective.
-In an effort to eliminate cancer disparities and promote health equity within the Duke Cancer Institute’s catchment area, OHE has developed strategic goals in the following core areas:
+In an effort to eliminate cancer disparities and promote health equity within the Duke Cancer Institute’s catchment area, we offer:

-- Our Community-facing Navigation program is an essential link to all of our community outreach and engagement activities.
-Patient Navigators:
+Our Community-facing Navigation program is an essential link to all of our community outreach and engagement activities.

 - Provide health education at various events in the community

-- If diagnostic resolution of a suspicious finding is required, or a diagnosis of cancer is made, the Community-facing Navigators will refer patients to Patient Navigators, social workers, financial counselors, medical family therapists, and other professionals that will assist the patient in getting the best care possible at the Duke Cancer Center.
+If diagnostic resolution of a suspicious finding is required, or a diagnosis of cancer is made, the Community-facing Navigators will refer patients to Duke Cancer Institute's Patient Navigators, social workers, financial counselors, medical family therapists, and other professionals that will assist the patient in getting the best care possible at the Duke Cancer Center.

 Each year the Office of Health Equity partners with other entities, both within the Duke enterprise and across Durham County, to organize lifesaving screenings and vital educational programs.
-The Men's Health Initiative and Women's Health Awareness symposium are among the Office of Health Equity's signature events.
+The Men's Health Screening event and Women's Health Awareness symposium are among the Office of Health Equity's signature events.

 To learn more information on screenings and educational programs, please contact the Office of Health Equity at 919.684.0409.
 To learn more about our Community Advisory Council, a dynamic group of individuals representing diverse perspectives of the community, click here.